Lesson: How Do Things Fall?Contributed by: Integrated Teaching and Learning Program, College of Engineering, University of Colorado Boulder

 It is useful to know about the force of gravitational attraction to make predictions about how things fall or stay up.
 If scientists and engineers didn't know how the force of gravity behaves, they couldn't build spaceships, airplanes or buildings!
 Luckily, since gravity is everywhere, there are some good ways to learn more about how it works.
 People can measure how strong gravity is, and what direction in which it pulls.
 We can learn how things fall with some experiments that we can do anywhere in the world, or even at out-of-the-world places like the moon!

 Understanding gravity is so important that scientists have launched two satellites for the purpose of measuring the force of gravity all over the Earth.
 The gravity field of the Earth is fairly uniform and differences are not easily perceptible.
 However, if you have a very sensitive gravity meter, you can measure small variations in the Earth's gravity field.
 Aerospace engineers in the US and Germany designed and built two satellites, nicknamed Tom and Jerry, and launched them into space in March 2002.
 Tom follows Jerry in the same orbit, with Tom always about 200 kilometers behind Jerry.
 Small changes in gravity under the satellites cause small changes in the distance between them.
 Other forces like drag from the atmosphere also change the distance between Tom and Jerry.
 Scientists and engineers developed instruments that let them measure only the movements in Tom and Jerry that are caused by gravity.
-This allows the satellites to monitor movement of mass in the ocean, atmosphere, land surface and polar ice for the next five years.
+This allows the satellites to monitor movement of mass in the ocean, atmosphere, land surface and polar ice until about 2015.
 See http://www.csr.utexas.edu/grace/ to learn more about the Gravity Recovery and Climate Experiment (GRACE).

 Just like the aerospace engineers who launched Tom and Jerry to measure gravity all over the Earth, we will use scientific instruments to learn more about the effects of gravity.